jdeal/qim/README.md

 ## Performance

-`qim` aims to be _performant enough_.
+Qim aims to be _performant enough_.

-For `lodash` operations that are immutable (like `get` and `set`), `qim` should have similar performance.
-Many `lodash` functions mutate (like `update`), and in most cases, `qim` will be faster than `lodash/fp`'s immutable functions.
-Likewise, `qim` will typically be faster than React's immutability helper (now an [external package](https://github.com/kolodny/immutability-helper)).
+For Lodash operations that are immutable (like `get` and `set`), Qim should have similar performance.
+Many Lodash functions mutate (like `update`), and in nearly all cases, Qim will be faster than Lodash/fp's immutable functions.
+Likewise, Qim will typically be faster than React's immutability helper (now an [external package](https://github.com/kolodny/immutability-helper)).
+Ramda seems to perform much better than Lodash/fp, and sometimes it will be faster than Qim, while sometimes Qim will be faster.

-In some cases, a custom native helper function using `Object.assign` or `slice` along with a mutation may be faster for simple operations, but `qim` aims to be as close as possible, while still allowing for a flexible querying API.
+In some cases, a custom native helper function using `Object.assign` or `slice` along with a mutation may be faster for simple operations, but Qim aims to be as close as possible, while still allowing for a flexible querying API.

 Comparing to Immutable.js is difficult in that it heavily depends on your particular use case.
 The sweet spot for Immutable.js is lots of transformations of _large_ objects or arrays (thousands of items).
 And even then, you need to avoid marshalling data back and forth between Immutable and plain JS.
 If you marshal the data back and forth, you'll lose most of the benefit, and if you work with smaller objects and arrays, you're unlikely to see much benefit.

-If you want flexible select and update of plain JS objects, `qim` is likely to be a good fit.
-You can check out the [current benchmarks](docs/benchmark-results.md) to get an idea how `qim` stacks up.
+If you want flexible select and update of plain JS objects, Qim is likely to be a good fit.
+You can check out the [current benchmarks](docs/benchmark-results.md) to get an idea how Qim stacks up.
 As with all benchmarks, be careful reading into them too much.
-Also, `qim` is new and performance tradeoffs could change in favor of simplifying the code or API.
+Also, Qim is new, and performance tradeoffs could change in favor of simplifying the code or API.
+Overall, remember that the goal of Qim is to be expressive and _performant enough_, not to win at every benchmark.

 ## TODO